European equities rise as oil stocks, Italian banks advance

 * Oil stocks index top sectoral gainer

 * Italian banks surge on likely state support (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
-Adds closing prices)
+Updates prices)

 By Atul Prakash and Danilo Masoni